William-LP/azure_dns_certbot/README.md

 # Azure DNS Certbot

+This docker image is a wrapper for the [certbot-dns-azure library](https://certbot-dns-azure.readthedocs.io/en/latest/index.html) with the extra effort of shipping the certificate directly into an azure keyvault.

 ## Why and how

 This docker image allows you to dynamically register a certificate for a domain linked in your DNS zone and save it within a keyvault.